 Work-Life Balance for Small Business Owners: Making Intentional Choices

 For entrepreneurs and small business owners, the elusive concept of work-life balance often feels like an unattainable dream.
 The relentless demands and pressures of running a business can easily devour every waking moment, leaving precious little time and energy for personal life, family commitments, and self-care.
-It’s a familiar struggle – the constant tug-of-war between the urgent needs of the business and the equally important but often neglected aspects of life outside of work.
+The constant struggle between the urgent needs of the business and the equally important but often neglected aspects of life outside of work is a familiar one.

 “The key is not to prioritize what’s on your schedule, but to schedule your priorities.” – Stephen Covey